strvcom/ios-chat-component/README.md

 ```

 ### Chat core states
 When chat core is created there are few states which can change during its lifetime.
-Its possible to observer those changes to UI can react.
+It's possible to observe those changes so UI can react properly.
 Core contains reachability observer to check network connection availability.

 ###### Available states
  - initial _after core is created_